USS Bosque: History

 At San Francisco, Bosque embarked troops bound for the Philippines before standing out of San Francisco on 31 May.
 She made brief stops at Eniwetok and Ulithi and arrived in San Pedro Bay, Leyte, on 23 June.
 Five days later, the attack transport embarked upon a circuitous voyage to the southwestern Pacific.
-During that voyage, the ship stopped at Hollandia on Dutch New Guinea, Noumea on New Caledonia, and back at Hollandia before returning to the Philippines at Cebu on 27 July.
+During that voyage, the ship stopped at Hollandia on Dutch New Guinea, Nouméa on New Caledonia, and back at Hollandia before returning to the Philippines at Cebu on 27 July.
 For the next month, Bosque steamed between various islands in the Philippines transporting cargo and passengers and participating in amphibious exercises preparatory to the expected invasion of the Japanese home islands.

 The Japanese, however, agreed to capitulate on 15 August, and Bosque departed Subic Bay on 27 August carrying occupation troops to Japan.
 She arrived in Tokyo Bay on 2 September, the day the formal surrender document was signed on board USS Missouri (BB-63).
 The attack transport remained in Japan only two days, getting underway on 4 September to return to the Philippines.
 She arrived at San Pedro Bay, Leyte, on 11 September and, for the next two weeks, visited several Philippine ports.
 On 22 September, the ship embarked upon another voyage to the Ryukyus.
 She arrived at Buckner Bay, Okinawa, on the 25th and operated from that port until early October.
 On the 3d, Bosque departed Okinawa with Japan-bound occupation troops embarked.
-The attack transport arrived at Iyo-nada, Japan, on 5 October and, on October 6, moved to Aki Nada where she disembarked the troops.
+The attack transport arrived at Iyo-nada, Japan, on 5 October and, on 6 October, moved to Aki Nada where she disembarked the troops.
 She departed Japan on 11 October and headed south—first to the Russell Islands and thence to Nouméa, New Caledonia.
 From Nouméa, she shaped a course back to the United States on 26 October.